 "...a sound and vibe that makes you think she's the secret love child of Peggy Lee and Tom Waits." -Midwest Record

-"Definitely an artist to watch in 2015." -Editors' Pick, DownBeat Magazine
+"Definitely an artist to watch." -Editors' Pick, DownBeat Magazine

 "...an absolutely first-class singer.
 She swings effortlessly without making a big deal of it, and she has a knack for hunting down off-center tunes…Yet she’s just as adept at making something fresh and surprising out of an oft-heard chestnut."

 -Terry Teachout, Author of Duke: A Life of Duke Ellington and Satchmo at the Waldorf